shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the ability to help others bend reality.
 You gain the following reaction:

 **Bend Spell**
-Trigger: Another creature within your Cast Range casts a spell from your bonded schools
+Trigger: Another creature casts a spell within your Cast Range from your Bonded Schools
-Reaction: You add one of your Bond Affinity options to the spell
+Reaction: You add one of your Bond Affinity options to the spell not already applied to it.

-You can use your Bend Spell reaction even if a Bond Affinity option has already been applied to it by someone else.
-You may not apply a Bond Affinity option that has already been applied with your Spell Sharing feature.

-Either the casting creature or the spell must be within your Cast Range.

-If the casted spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each time you chose it as a Bending Trick.

 You gain the following Bond Affinity option:

 -   Bent: 0 MP.
-Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.
+Bind this spell to your Cast Range, Tether Range, Spell Duration, and Area Radius.

 ### Spell Sharing

 You can give someone else a piece of your power.

-You can spend 1 minute to designate another willing creature as a vessel of your power.
-You must be able to see the creature and they must be within your Cast Range for the whole duration.
-The creature is now one of your vessels.
+You can spend 1 minute to designate another willing creature you touch as a vessel of your power.
+The creature is a vessel for you.
 You can have any number of vessels active at the same time.

-You can spend 1 AP to share a spell you know from your bonded schools with a vessel in your Cast Range.
-The vessel gains the ability to cast the shared spell, expending your MP when they do.
+You can spend 1 AP to share a spell you know from your Bonded School with a vessel in your Cast Range.
+The vessel gains the ability to cast the shared spell, expending your MP, and selecting from your bond affinity options when they do so.

-When you share a spell, you may choose a Bond Affinity option to apply to the spell whenever the vessel casts it.
-You can choose the same Bond Affinity option for multiple shared spells.

-While a vessel has a spell, you cannot cast that spell or share it.
-You can share multiple spells with the same vessel.
+You can share a number of spells with the same vessel up to your CM.
+You can share the same spell with a number of vessels up to your CM.
+While sharing a spell with the max amount of vessels, you cannot cast that spell or share it.

 A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but the ranges use the vessel’s position.
-A shared spell uses your prime modifier.
-The spell is limited by your Mana Spend Limit.
-The vessel has to sustain it, and can sustain spells up to their CM, using your spell sustaining rules for the spells shared with them.
-Every other reference to “you” or “self” in the shared spell refers to the vessel.
-A vessel gains the benefits of your spellcasting focus when casting a shared spell.
+A shared spell uses your Prime Modifier and is limited by your Mana Spend Limit.
+The vessel has to Sustain it, and can Sustain shared spells up to their CM, using your spell sustaining rules.
+Every reference to “you” or “self” in the shared spell refers to the vessel.
 If the vessel has a body part similar to your spellcasting focus body part, it glows your spell casting glow color when they cast a spell.

 Being a vessel isn’t forever.
 A creature automatically stops being a vessel if any of the following happens:

 -   The vessel duration for the vessel expires.
-A vessel’s vessel duration is equal to your Spell Duration.
+A vessel’s vessel duration is equal to your Spell Duration in days.
 -   The vessel becomes outside your Tether Range or shifts to another plane.
 -   The vessel dies or ceases to exist.
 -   The vessel willingly decides to stop being a vessel.
--   You spend 1 AP to make them no longer a vessel.
+-   You spend 1 AP to revoke their vessel status.

-When a vessel stops being a vessel, all spells you shared with them automatically return to you.

-You may spend 1 AP to refresh a vessel’s vessel duration, if the vessel is within your Cast Range.
-Additionally, whenever you share a spell with a vessel, that vessel’s vessel duration is automatically refreshed.
+A vessel’s vessel duration is automatically refreshed while it is within your Cast Range.
+Additionally, you may spend 1 AP to refresh the vessel duration of a vessel within your Tether Range.

-You may spend 1 AP to take back any number of spells from a vessel, if the vessel is within your Cast Range.
+You may spend 1 AP to take back any number of spells from a vessel within your Cast Range.

-You may spend 1 AP to revoke a vessel’s vessel status.
+You may spend 1 AP to revoke a vessel’s vessel status or dispel a shared spell Sustained by one of your vessels.

 ### Level 6 Subclass Features

 ### Vessel Network

 You can see from your vessels’ points of view.
-You may spend 1 AP to sense the world through one of your vessel’s point of view.
+You may spend 1 AP to sense the world through one of your vessel’s senses.
 This lasts until you end it as a free action.

 Any position that is within Tether Range of a vessel is considered to be within Tether Range of you.